 - Email can reach people anywhere.
-It's available worldwide, and extremely accessible.
+It's available worldwide and highly accessible.
 You can check email on many different devices.
-It's also portable; you can access it from anywhere with an internet connection (and sometimes even while you're offline).
+It's also portable; you can access it from anywhere with an internet connection (sometimes even offline).

-- Multiple people can be copied on one email, including people both inside and outside of your organization.
+- You can copy multiple people in one email, including people both inside and outside of your organization.

-- Email makes it easy to send files, photos, and other attachments.
+- Email makes sending files, photos, and other attachments easy.

 - Email messages are trackable, and many tools are available that provide data related to email communication that can help your company with outreach, sales, marketing, and more.

 - Email is simple.
 Most people use it and are familiar with it, so there's no learning curve like there can be with other communication tools.